Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Philadelphia has combined with its opponents to score more than 49 points in three of six games this season.
+- Philadelphia and its opponents have combined to score more than 49 points in three of six games this season.

-- Sunday's over/under is 1.7 points higher than the combined 47.3 PPG average of the two teams.
+- Sunday's total is 1.7 points higher than the combined 47.3 PPG average of the two teams.

-- This contest's over/under is 0.3 points lower than the 49.3 these two squads combine to give up per game in 2020.
+- The 49.3 points per game these two squads have allowed to opponents this season are 0.3 more than the 49 total in this contest.

-- The average total in Raiders games this season is 47.5, 1.5 points fewer than Sunday's over/under of 49.
+- The average total in Raiders games this season is 47.5, 1.5 points fewer than Sunday's total of 49.

 - In 2020, games involving the Eagles have averaged a total of 50.2 points, 1.2 more than the set over/under in this contest.